-5 Top Mistakes That Contractors Make with Google AdWords (PPC)
+5 Top Mistakes That Contractors Make with Google Ads (PPC)

 1. Not understanding geo-targeting (location) well enough.
 Google provides location specific search results in two possible ways.
 First, it's based on the actual location the searcher has entered.
 For example, a searcher will look up, general contractor in Newburgh, NY.
 The location here is Newburgh, NY - Google will provide results for general contractor in Newburgh, NY and sort by distance from that location.